mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 collated?

 # CODE AND APPLICATION
-This application will be designed and implemented using Microsoft C# and Microsoft SQL Server(Database Engine).
-The integrated development environment will be Microsoft Visual Studio
+This application will be designed and implemented using Microsoft C#, ASP.net and Microsoft SQL Server(Database Engine).
+The integrated development is Microsoft Visual Studio

 SQL Codes to filter the data Set.
  -- First the Data was imported to SSMS database from an excel spreasheet using the Microsoft Import/Export Wizard